MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-apply-the-deployment-configuration-file-with-powershell.md

 ## Apply the deployment configuration file with Windows PowerShell

 >[!NOTE]
->The following procedure is an example that uses the following two file paths for the package and configuration files:
+>The following example cmdlet uses the following two file paths for the package and configuration files:
     >
     >* C:\\Packages\\Contoso\\MyApp.appv
     >* C:\\Packages\\Contoso\\DynamicConfigurations\\deploymentconfig.xml
     >
->If your package and configuration file use different file paths than the example, feel free to replace them as needed.
+>If your package and configuration files use different file paths than the example, feel free to replace them as needed.

 To specify a new default set of configurations for all users who will run the package on a specific computer, in a Windows PowerShell console, enter the following cmdlet: